 The roots of the English Language Research Centre (ELRC) lie in research into Newfoundland English that was begun in the 1950s.

 After E.R.
 Seary, a founder of the Canadian Linguistic Association, was appointed to the English department of Memorial University, he and G.M.
 Story projected a comprehensive enterprise involving regional dialect, folklore, place-names and surnames, a dictionary of Newfoundland biography, edited texts, and proverbs.
-The Centre’s present Director, W.J.
-Kirwin, joined the department, and these research efforts, in 1959.
+The Centre’s last Director, W.J.
+Kirwin, joined the department and these research efforts, in 1959.
+In recent years the centre has been directed and managed by its Management Committee.

 The Dictionary Room, located in the Arts Building, became the centre for the writing of the glossary or dictionary of the regional lexicon, and the repository of many collections.
 It was formally established in 1986 as the ELRC.